 A three-hour training is a major commitment, both for the trainer and the trainee.
 Plus, users who want to refer back to a recording of the training will have a hard time locating the segment they want in three hours of video.

-If you have a lot of content to cover, break it up into chunks so your audience can sign up for the topics they’re most interested in.
+If you have a lot of content to cover, improve your product training by breaking it up into chunks so your audience can sign up for the topics they’re most interested in.
 Exago Labs block out 45 minutes of time but only run as long as the topic requires.
 One attendee recently thanked Exago staff for keeping the labs short, saying they’re “right amount of information and time span for our extremely busy schedules.”

 Tip #2: Keep it Focused

 In keeping with the brief timeframe, it’s important not to cover too much information at once.
-Instead, cover a narrower topic thoroughly, reserving plenty of time for questions and use cases from attendees.
+Instead, improve your product training by covering a narrower topic thoroughly, reserving plenty of time for questions and use cases from attendees.
 Whatever you don’t cover in the training can be given its own session down the line (see Tip #5 below).

 Tip #3: Keep it Challenging